nickmvega/mpcs-53014-baseball-project/README.md

 # Baseball Project

-The idea of this project was to create a web app where a user could query any MLB baseball game using a date, and the result would be the final score summary and the play by play information about the game.
+The idea of this project was to create a web app where any user could query any MLB baseball game with a date, and the result would be the final score summary and the play by play information about the game.

 The system also includes a speed layer designed to simulate live incoming baseball plays for 2025, demonstrating how the application would behave during an actual game with real-time updates.